bridgecrew-perf6/Prefect-CDK-Deployment/README.md

-# Welcome to your CDK Python project!
+# Prefect Flow CDK Deployment

+The repository explains how to deploy a complete Prefect Orchestration layer using ECS Fargate.

 This is a blank project for Python development with CDK.